ku-cms/TrackerDAQ/docs/Port_Card_BERT_TAP0_Scan_Instructions_2024.md

 # Port Card BERT TAP0 Scan Instructions (2024)

+## Resources

+We are using the [TrackerDAQ](https://github.com/ku-cms/TrackerDAQ) and [Ph2_ACF](https://gitlab.cern.ch/cms_tk_ph2/Ph2_ACF) frameworks to perform BERT TAP0 scans.

+The TrackerDAQ repository is located here: [https://github.com/ku-cms/TrackerDAQ](https://github.com/ku-cms/TrackerDAQ).
+Please see the TrackerDAQ readme for additional information, including details on installing and running the TrackerDAQ and Ph2_ACF frameworks and loading the FC7 firmware.

+The Ph2_ACF repository is located here: [https://gitlab.cern.ch/cms_tk_ph2/Ph2_ACF](https://gitlab.cern.ch/cms_tk_ph2/Ph2_ACF).
+The Ph2_ACF readme has information about installation and running the Ph2_ACF framework.

+The FC7 firmware releases that can be used with Ph2_ACF are available here: [https://gitlab.cern.ch/cmstkph2-IT/d19c-firmware/-/releases](https://gitlab.cern.ch/cmstkph2-IT/d19c-firmware/-/releases).
+You will need to use the correct version of FC7 firmware for the Ph2_ACF version and the hardware configuration that you are using.

 ## Login to kucms

 We are using Ph2_ACF and TrackerDAQ on the kucms linux machine in Malott 4078.